 Here, I'll intermix pictures from the two websites, so as to group similar phenomena together, regardless of who did the photography.
 But, as they often are looking in opposite directions, it can be confusing if you forget whose pictures you are seeing.

 Mr. Matsui has prepared a map from a satellite image of the lake.
 His map shows the lines of sight from his usual observation point on the western shore to the places he has seen miraged, with distances drawn in.
-It also shows the line of sight from Mr. Ban's usual observation point, near the south-western corner of the southern lake, to the bridge.
 By a remarkable coincidence, both observers are about equally far from the bridge, and almost exactly in opposite directions from it.

 Because of the clean, simple lines of the bridge, it makes an ideal target for illustrating the effects of mirages, and allows even minor refraction effects to be detected that would go unnoticed in observations or ordinary scenery.
 So we will be seeing a lot of this bridge.

 For scale, bear in mind that the height of the roadway at its highest point is 26 meters (about 85 feet), and the width of the main span is 140 m (about 460 ft), which subtends about 33 minutes of arc as seen from 14.6 km.
 Thus the width of the main span in these pictures is very nearly the angular diameter of the Sun or Moon.